-On anniversary of Boeing Max crash, a victim’s family meets Buttigieg and call for ousting FAA leadership
+On anniversary of Boeing Max crash, victim’s family calls for FAA changes in meeting with Buttigieg

 “It was a preventable death,” said Milleron, who, along with her husband and son, Tor, wore smiling photographs of Samya on lanyards around their necks.

 “She would have been fighting now,” Stumo said, adding that his daughter was on the plane in connection with her work of improving health services for others.
-The family members said they would have preferred to mark the anniversary by mourning in private, but felt compelled to raise safety concerns about the plane and agency to help prevent another tragedy.
+As they stood outside the Transportation Department, the family members said they would have preferred to mark the anniversary by mourning in private, but felt compelled to raise safety concerns about the plane and agency to help prevent another tragedy.

-In an interview before the meeting, Stumo said he has lost faith in FAA administrator Steve Dickson’s ability to lead the agency, urging that the Biden administration replace both Dickson and Ali Bahrami, the FAA’s associate administrator for aviation safety.
+In an interview before the meeting with Buttigieg, Stumo urged the Biden administration to replace FAA Administrator Stephen Dickson and Ali Bahrami, the FAA’s associate administrator for aviation safety.

-They reiterated that message in their meeting with Buttigieg.
-Stumo said the secretary was attentive to the issues they raised and pledged to seek answers to many of their questions, but, as expected, did not make commitments on personnel.
-Buttigieg’s office did not immediately respond Wednesday to questions about the meeting.
+The family — who were also involved with a small protest outside Boeing’s Arlington office and a vigil in front of FAA headquarters — reiterated that message in their meeting with Buttigieg.
+Stumo said the secretary was attentive and pledged to seek answers to their questions but, as expected, did not make commitments on personnel.

+A statement from the department said Buttigieg expressed sympathy for the loss of a beloved daughter and sister.
+It went on to say that Buttigieg “believes it is critical for the FAA to effectively implement the bipartisan reforms of the aircraft certification process championed by the Stumo family and enacted in December 2020, and to take all necessary measures to deliver the highest standards of aviation safety.”

-The meeting with Buttigieg comes after a senior FAA aviation safety engineer wrote the family a detailed and wrenching account of what he said were ongoing problems at the agency.
+The meeting came after a senior FAA aviation safety engineer wrote the family a detailed and wrenching account last month of what he said were ongoing problems at the agency.

 In the letter, Joe Jacobsen, who has worked for 25 years as an FAA aircraft certification engineer, said “one of the problems within the current FAA culture” is that “managers are actively excluding the most senior engineers when they consider them an obstacle to quick resolution of difficult issues.”

-Jacobsen said the FAA had not acknowledged the role its management errors played in two Max crashes, first in Indonesia and then in Ethiopia, that killed 346 people.
+Jacobsen said the FAA had not acknowledged the role its management errors played in two Max crashes, first in Indonesia and then in Ethiopia, that killed 346 people, according to a copy of the letter, which was provided by the family and handed to Buttigieg, along with requests to ground the plane again and release safety documents.

-“FAA leadership seems to be denying any wrongdoing in the delegation failures,” Jacobsen said, a reference to a system that gives Boeing employees broad authority to oversee the safety of its airplanes on the agency’s behalf.
-“The Department of Transportation may need to replace the highest levels of FAA management to reverse that attitude,” Jacobsen wrote to the family.
+“FAA leadership seems to be denying any wrongdoing in the delegation failures,” Jacobsen wrote, a reference to a system that gives Boeing employees broad authority to oversee the safety of its airplanes on the agency’s behalf.
+“The Department of Transportation may need to replace the highest levels of FAA management to reverse that attitude,” Jacobsen wrote.

-The FAA said in a previous statement it has made substantial progress toward implementing changes, but its timeline in response to the inspector general’s report said putting all recommendations in place could take five years.

-The agency did not immediately respond Wednesday to questions about statements from Stumo and Jacobsen.
-The FAA told the Seattle Times, which first reported Jacobsen’s concerns about the Max, that it “recognizes that the ability of employees to freely report concerns without fear of punishment is critical” to improving safety.

 Boeing said last month that employees have “made meaningful improvements across our company, including organizational changes, enhanced compliance policies and training initiatives, and the creation of new mechanisms to further ensure transparent safety and quality reporting.”